 - Medication may be placed in the pulp chamber and root canal (s) to help eliminate bacteria.

-- A temporary filing may be placed in the crown opening to prevent saliva from entering the chamber and rot canals, or your dentist may immediately begin the next stage of filling the root canal (s) (described below).
-You might also be given antibiotics if infection is present and has spread beyond the end of the root(s).
+- A temporary filling may be placed in the crown opening to prevent saliva from entering the chamber and root canals.
+Or your dentist may immediately begin the next stage of filling the root canal (s) (described below).
+You might also be given antibiotics if an infection is present and has spread beyond the end of the root(s).
 If your dentist has prescribed medication, use it only as directed.
 If you have any problems with the medication, call your dentist.

 - In the final step, the temporary filling is removed and the tooth may be restored by a crown or a filling to strengthen it and improve its appearance.
 A crown may be made of porcelain or metal alloy, and the filling may be made of many different materials.
 If an endodontist performs the root canal treatment, he or she will usually recommend that you return to your general dentist for the final restoration.

 It is very important to follow your dentist’s directions regarding the scheduling of your dental appointment so that your root canal treatment will be successful.

 A tooth with a root canal filling can provide years of service similar to nearby teeth that have not been treated.
 However, teeth with root canal fillings may become:

 - Develop fracture lines